King Edward Park, Edmonton: Residential development

 According to the 2001 federal census, residential development in King Edward Park began before the end of World War II.
 One residence in eight (12.5%) were built before 1946.
 Just under half (46.4%) of all residences were constructed between the end of the war and 1960.
 Another one in eight residences (11.8%) were built during the 1970s.
 The remaining one in ten residences (9.5%) were built after 1980.

 The most common type or residence in the neighbourhood, according to the 2005 municipal census, is the single-family dwelling.
 These account for approximately three out of every five (57%) residences.
 Another one in four (24%) of all residences are duplexes.
 The remaining one residence in five (19%) are rented apartments in low-rise buildings with fewer than five stories.
 Just over half (52%) of all residences are owner-occupied and just under one half (48%) of all residences are rented.

 Population mobility

 The population in the neighbourhood is comparatively mobile.
 According to the 2005 municipal census, one in five (19.1%) of all residents had moved within the previous twelve months.
 Another one in five (22.4%) of all residents had moved within the previous one to three years.
 Only two out of every five (43.6%) of all residents had lived at the same address for five years or longer.

 Schools

 There are two schools in the neighbourhood.
 Donnan Elementary Junior High School is operated by the Edmonton Public School System.
-St. James Catholic Elementary School is operated by the Edmonton Catholic School System.
+Al Mustafa Academy, located at the former site of St. James Catholic Elementary School since 2017, is privately operated by the Al Mustafa Academy and Humanitarian Society.